athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Equipment/Aeon Stone (Polished Pebble).md

 **Bulk** 0; **Size** med
 **Usage** worn

-A _polished pebble aeon stone_ imbues you with the strength of the earth, granting a +1 item bonus to Fortitude saves and DCs against attempts to grapple or swallow you.
+A _polished pebble aeon stone_ imbues you with the strength of the earth, granting a +1 item bonus to saves and DCs against attempts to grapple or swallow you.

 The stone's resonant power allows you to cast [[Spells/Grease|Grease]] as a primal innate spell once per day.
 You can target only surfaces, not objects, with this spell.